LinetTheFox/python-chess/README.md

     * null - represents no piece at the field

  Piece is described with two-char literal - first color, then type.

-White pawn - wp, black bishop - bb etc
+ White pawn - wp, black bishop - bb etc.

+ Fields use standart names in chess - e4, a1 etc.